Jest parameterized tests allow you to define the test logic once and run it against multiple sets of inputs and expected results.

 - Different Browser Compatibility: Testing how your application works in different browsers.

-5. Reducing Test Code Redundancy:
+5. Reduce Test Code Redundancy

 - Common Test Logic: If you have multiple tests with similar logic, parameterizing them can reduce code duplication.